LangChain Callbacks: Custom Logging, Cost Tracking, and Streaming

 Yes.
 LCEL chains accept callbacks through the same config parameter.
 The chain-level events (on_chain_start, on_chain_end) fire for the overall chain, while LLM events fire for each model call within it:

-How do I access the original prompt text inside on_llm_end?
+How do I access the original prompt inside on_llm_end?

 The on_llm_end method doesn't receive the prompt directly.
-The cleanest approach is to store it in on_llm_start and retrieve it in on_llm_end using run_id:
+Store it in on_llm_start and retrieve it in on_llm_end using run_id as the correlation key:

 Complete Code